BigMarbz/LC3-Self-Driving-Car/README.md

 	brnzp TURN_RIGHT       ; Stay within TURN-RIGHT

-;; Data
-LSDR_ADDR                      ; Helper variable which contains the memory mapped address used to
-                               ;  read the sensors
+LSDR_ADDR ;; Helper variable which contains the memory mapped address used to read the sensors

 	.fill x4000

-WDCR_ADDR		       ; Another helper variable.
+WDCR_ADDR ;; Another helper variable.
 Used to access the wheel/motor controls

 	.fill x4010
 	.end